Fox Hill Plantation

-Fox Hill Plantation is a historic plantation house located near Lively, Lancaster County, Virginia.
-It was built about 1820, and is a two-story, five bay, "L"-shaped brick dwelling with a hipped roof.
+Fox Hill Plantation is a historic plantation house located near Lively, Lancaster County, Virginia, United States.
+It was built about 1820, and is a two-story, five-bay, L-shaped brick dwelling with a hipped roof.
 It is a variation of the "I-house".
 Also on the property are the contributing two-story, three-bay brick kitchen and pyramidal-roofed smokehouse.

 It was listed on the National Register of Historic Places in 1978.